jlinoff/pam/PROPOSAL.md

   nothing persists it — so a reload should reset it.
 Making the theme explicit removes the order-dependence either way, which is the property that matters.

+- **Creation timestamps.** A newly saved record is stamped `Created: <new Date().toISOString()>`, so any capture showing one **expanded** differs on every run. `pam-new-record-done-expand`, `pam-clone-records-1` and `pam-clone-records-2` churned every time; `pam-new-record-done` did not, because the collapsed list hides the date — which is the clue that identified it. `stub_created_dates()` rewrites the rendered text to the same 1999 placeholder `load.js` uses for records with no date, so a new record reads consistently with the example records beside it.
+It returns a count and the shots raise on zero, so a markup change cannot silently restore the churn.

+  Two captures — `pam-password-no-generator` and `pam-new-record-field-1` —
+  churn *intermittently* and are not yet explained.
+Both are New Record dialogue states that already blur before capturing, so the caret is not the cause.
+Still open.

 `search_for()` has the same shape and is so far stable, which is noted in its docstring rather than pre-emptively changed — the images are demonstrably reproducible and altering them would cost a churn to buy nothing.